robotframework/robotframework/doc/releasenotes/rf-6.1a1.rst

 required changes also to the TestSuite__ model structure.
 Syntax errors are nowadays represented as Error__ objects and they can appear in the `body` of TestCase__, Keyword__, and other such model objects.
-Tools interacting with the `TestSuite` structure should in general take `Error` objects into account, but tools using the `visitor API`__ should nevertheless not be affected.
+Tools interacting with the `TestSuite` structure should take `Error` objects into account, but tools using the `visitor API`__ should in general not be affected.

 Another related change is that `doc`, `tags`, `timeout` and `teardown` attributes were removed from the `robot.running.Keyword`__ object (`#4589`_).
 They were